jordinl/dotnet-http-client-memory-leak/README.md

 The program can be run:
 * From the editor.
 * Running `dotnet run` from a terminal.
-* With docker, running `docker compose run --build`.
+* With docker, running `docker compose up --build`.

 Concurrency and number of urls can be customized with the environment variables `CONCURRENCY` and `LIMIT` respectively, ie `CONCURRENCY=100 LIMIT=10000 dotnet run` or `CONCURRENCY=100 LIMIT=10000 docker compose run --build`.
 These values are set by default to 10 for concurrency and 1000 for limit.
 Probably best not to use a high value for concurrency at home.